The FSAs Approach to Managing the Interests of its External Scientific Advisers

 Any other external scientific experts who are not SAC members but who provide material input to Committee discussions (for example as a co-opted expert to an SAC or sub-group, or through providing evidence or analysis for consideration by them) should declare relevant interests in the same way as SAC members and their interests should be recorded as for SAC members in the records of the SAC’s work.

-Scientific advice provided outside of SAC structures
+Expert advice provided outside of SAC structures

 When advice is provided outside of SAC structures the same principles apply.